abinit/abinit/doc/guide/atdep.md

 as they are written in the output file of ABINIT.
 In the later case, the 3 files can be built easily by concatenating in each one all the time steps or configurations (using `agrep` shell instruction, for example).

-## The |a-TDEP| computation
+## The aTDEP computation

-In a same manner as performed for ABINIT, the use of |a-TDEP| is quite simple.
+In a same manner as performed for ABINIT, the use of aTDEP is quite simple.
 One has just to execute `atdep` as follows:

 ```sh